This post may contain affiliate links from which i can earn a commission

 - fermented vegetables such as sauerkraut

-These foods will maintain the good bacteria in your gut keeping your digestion in good condition.
+These foods will maintain the healthy bacteria in your gut keeping your digestion in good condition.

-To feed this good bacteria you need to be including prebiotics into your diet.
+To feed these healthy gut microbes you need to also be including prebiotics into your diet.
 Prebiotics include:

 - cocoa and